Meet The Staff

 Michael R. Gagliardo

 Nationally acclaimed American conductor and educator Michael R. Gagliardo has served as the Music Director of the Etowah Youth Orchestras since August of 1995.
 In May of 2016 he was named Music Director & Conductor of the Gadsden Symphony Orchestra, after serving as the Principal Guest Conductor of the GSO during the 2015-2016 season.
-He also serves as Conductor for the Mark Wood Experience.
 He is also a recognized composer, arranger, and speaker.
 In 2015, Gagliardo’s composition Corbeau: Suite for Orchestra received its Carnegie Hall Premiere.

-Gagliardo held the position of Music Director of the Jacksonville State University/Community Orchestra from 1999 until 2008, and again from 2011 until 2014.
+Gagliardo held the position of Music Director of the Jacksonville State University Civic Symphony from 1999 until 2008, and again from 2011 until 2014.
 From 1993 until 1995, Mr. Gagliardo served as the Principal Conductor of the Youth Symphony Orchestra of East Central Indiana, the Assistant Conductor of the Ball State Symphony Orchestra, and the Principal Conductor of the BSU School of Music Composer’s Forums.
 He has also served as Principal Guest Conductor of the Wood River Municipal Band.